 A minute after your baby is born, your healthcare provider will undertake a test for your baby.
 The APGAR score chart is used to assess your baby’s entire health status, APGAR score of 10 being the highest score your baby can obtain.
 If your baby gets lower than 7, it doesn’t really mean that he is unhealthy.
-Sometimes, it’s normal to have lower APGAR scores, especially to those babies who are premature, have complications, or born via cesarean.
+Sometimes, it’s normal to have lower APGAR score of 3 or less, especially to those babies who are premature, have complications, or born via cesarean.

 Doctor, author and fitness enthusiast, Ahmed Zayed, MD, is a surgery resident with a passion for helping people live a happy healthy life.
 He is the author of numerous health-related books and contributor to several medicine, health and wellbeing websites.